rui-sz/rui-sz/README.md

 ## Technical area I'm interested

-I personally is passionate in kinds of domain in algo and big data, and after graduating from HUST software eng.
-On the whole, I am interested and have been diving into following areas for years
+I am passionate in kinds of domain in algo/big data.
+On the whole, I am interested and have been diving into related topics for years, after graduated from HUST software eng.
+Some Areas I'm foucsing on:

 * 🚀 Search Engine/Recommendation
 * 📚 DLs, like GNN/GCN/Pagerank, LLM/CV/Multimodal